kfergin/chat-kf-cli/README.md

 - `-v, --view-conversation=<id>`: View a conversation
 - `-vm --view-model`: View current model

+### Models

+Anthropic, Google, and OpenAI models are hardcoded (see `AVAILABLE_MODELS`).
+For Ollama models, add their names to a `ollama-models.txt` file, one per line, at the root of this repo.

 ## Executables

 This repo also includes other helper or example scripts under the